-I’d love to tell you that it was my Herculean willpower that stopped me smoking that day, but it wasn’t, it was the fact that I straight up couldn’t be bothered to go out for a smoke.
+I’d love to tell you that it was my Herculean willpower that stopped me smoking that day, but it wasn’t.
+It was the fact that I straight up couldn’t be bothered to go out for a smoke.
 And so I didn’t.
 I sat on the couch all day.
-I was barely conscious, after all the withdrawals, but that actually made it easier not to smoke because my brain felt numb and every time I craved a cigarette I would just think, “What’s the point?”
-And the Olympics were so awesome on Thursday that I didn’t want to miss a second of it, so I stayed right there on the couch like a potato (this was the first time I’d watched TV in months as I quit watching TV months ago).
+I was barely conscious, after all the withdrawals, but that actually made it easier to quit smoke because my brain felt numb and every time I craved a cigarette I would just think, “What’s the point?”
+And the Olympics were so awesome on Thursday that I didn’t want to miss a second of it, so I stayed right there on the couch like a potato.

-It was Friday, and my Facebook Messenger was blowing up with friends messaging me to ask me out that weekend.
+It was Friday, and my Facebook Messenger was blowing up with friends messaging me to ask me out that weekend for a drink.
 Most of the invites were to watch The Tragically Hip’s final show.

 I’d been successful in quitting smoking.
 Okay, it was one day at this point, but the first day of quitting is the hardest.
 I’d succeeded for one day.
 I wanted to protect my success That meant giving up alcohol.

 Thankfully, giving up alcohol really is not that big of a problem for me.
-I’ve never drunk a lot.
+I’ve never drunk alcohol much.
 My father was an alcoholic.
 It killed him.
-And it put our family through hell and made my childhood very difficult.
+And it put our family through hell and made my childhood painful.
 I knew I never wanted to develop an alcohol problem.
 So I’ve always drank just a few socially, and never any more than that (well, except for one time when I was sixteen when I passed out in a club and somehow ended up vomiting uphill, with gravity moving back toward my face—I’ll allow you to finish that mental image).

 One addiction affects another.
 And that’s not just the case with cigarettes and alcohol.
 It’s the case with coffee and smoking, coffee and drinking, alcohol and smoking… it’s even the case with adult videos.
 Watching adult videos makes you want cigarettes and alcohol.

-Why is it that one addiction affects the other?
-Because they are the same addiction.
+Because one addiction affects another.
+Because they are all the same addition.